-Preventing blackouts with backup power supply during a local power crisis
+Preventing blackouts in a local power crisis

 Aggreko provided 108 MW of diesel power backup across three sites, preventing blackouts during Tasmania’s severe drought crisis.
 This temporary decentralised power solution supplied 12% of the state’s electricity, ensuring stability when hydropower reserves fell critically low.